Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

-A noteworthy exception is $\sigma_z=0.1$ in setting 4, where the RMSE of modular regression with random forests is worse than that of the OLS estimator.
+A noteworthy exception is $\sigma_z=0.1$ in setting 3, where the RMSE of modular regression with random forests is worse than that of the OLS estimator.
 This is because with small sample size ($n=200$) and low noise (hence the uncertainty in $\hat\theta_n^\ols$ is very small), the bias introduced by the random forest regression is large compared to the reduction in variance.
 However, when $\sigma_z$ becomes larger, the bias (Figure~\ref{fig:lowd_bias_sub}) has a smaller magnitude; this may be because we enter a signal-to-noise ratio regime that favors tree-based approaches.
-The impact of bias is also less substantial when we increase the sample size; Figure~\ref{fig:lowd_rmse_sub_k} in Appendix~\ref{app:simu_lowd} plots the RMSE for estimating $\theta_1^*$ when $n=1000$, where we see a much better performance of modular regression with random forests.
+The impact of bias is also less substantial when we increase the sample size.
+Figure~\ref{fig:lowd_rmse_sub_k} in Appendix~\ref{app:simu_lowd} plots the RMSE for estimating $\theta_1^*$ when $n=2000$, where we see a much better performance of modular regression with random forests.
 Thus, we recommend using machine learning regressors for larger sample sizes.

 We also note that modular regression with linear regression (green) performs better than the plain OLS in all settings (even when the true relation is nonlinear), although it is sometimes outperformed by other modular methods.
-This phenomenon is universal in our simulation (see Appendix~\ref{app:simu_lowd} for the RMSE for all entries in all settings), hence we recommend running linear regression in practice, especially for small sample size.
-One can also add a few nonlinear regressors into the linear regression to further adapt to nonlinearity.
+This phenomenon is universal in our simulation (see Appendix~\ref{app:simu_lowd} for RMSE for all entries in all settings), and verifies the relaxed consistency condition we observe after Theorem~\ref{thm:lowd}.
+Although this is not a general rule, we still recommend linear regression in practice especially for small sample size.
+One can also add a few transformed regressors into the linear regression to further adapt to nonlinearity.

+Finally, to show the asymptotic behavior of modular regression, in Figure~\ref{fig:lowd_rmse_n} we plot the aggregated RMSE for varying sample sizes $n\in \{200,500,1000,2000\}$ with $\sigma_z=0.5$ and $\sigma_y=1$ in all settings.
+Modular regression outperforms OLS in nearly all settings, and linear models (lm, Lasso and Ridge) as base estimators show robust performance.
+The performance of random forest is less stable for small sample size ($n=200$) in setting 3, hence we recommend using flexible machine learning models with larger sample sizes.